kassko/data-mapper/EXAMPLE.md

 // -> Will use 'newFeatureSource' with priority 15

 $dataMapper->addToContext('new_feature_enabled', false);
-// -> Will use 'oldFeatureSource' with base priority 10
+// -> Will use 'oldFeatureSource' (defaultCandidate) with base priority 10
 ```

 ### Instance Mapping